Forex trading is an advanced style of investing that involves buying and selling different currencies from around the world.

-FOREX.com offers several pairs at the lowest margin rate of two percent, including EUR/USD, USD/CAD and EUR/CAD.
-Other major pairs like USD/JPY, GBP/USD, and AUD/USD have a margin rate of either 3 or 4%.
-FOREX.com has two different account types.
+FOREX.com offers several pairs at the lowest margin rate of 2 percent, including EUR/USD, USD/CAD and EUR/CAD.
+Other major pairs like USD/JPY, GBP/USD and AUD/USD have a margin rate of either 3 or 4%.

+FOREX.com has 2different account types.
 Standard accounts are commission-free and the only trading costs accrued are the spreads.
-In a commission account, you’ll get access to much better spreads but it costs $5 per 100,000 contracts.
+In a commission account, you’ll get access to much better spreads, but it costs $5 per 100,000 contracts.

-FOREX.com is one of the best currency trading vehicles in the game and has features beneficial for both new players and seasoned forex traders.
+FOREX.com is 1 of the best currency trading vehicles in the game and has features beneficial for both new players and seasoned forex traders.

 2. Interactive Brokers

 Interactive Brokers prides itself on being a low-cost brokerage with international access.
 When it comes to forex trading, IB offers some of the most competitive commissions in the industry while maintaining the 50:1 and 20:1 leverage rates for major and exotic currencies, respectively.
 The commission schedule is listed below: